tzdxyz/server-scripts/README.md

 # main
-debian sever setup scripts or configurations, docker files, etc.
+public debian sever scripts, for setup, configuration, docker files, etc, for my personal use

+CAUTION:
 no personal information should be here.

 shared whiteboard: